Utshav-paudel/300DaysOFMachineLearning-DeepLearning-LLM/README.md

 * Also you can apply batch normalization after activation function and in some case it may perform well.
 *  📚Resources
 [**Deep Learning Specialization**](https://www.coursera.org/specializations/deep-learning?)
+# Day100
+*Today marks my 100 days of code achievement!
+I've never been this consistent before, and maybe because this field excites me to sit everyday and learn something new , and with each new algorithm I learn, it feels like  gaining new superpowers.

+Also , Today I learned about manging machine learning projects using orthogonalization,single number evaluation metrics ,optimizing and satisficing metric from course deeplearning specialization.
+* **Orthogonalization** : It is an system design property that ensures modification of an component of algorithm doesnot create a side effect to other components.
+ For e.g : Early stopping any algorithm to prevent overfitting may create a effect on cost function so this is not consider better interm of orthogonalization.
+* **Single Number evaluation metrics:** Evaluating between two different classifier can be bit confusing using precision and recall so single number evaluation metrics for them may be F1 score which can tell which classifier is best.
+* **Optimizing and Satisficing metrics** : Optimizing metrics are those metrics that you want to maximize or minimize to get best possible outcome Whereas satisficing is the metrics that are used to ensure certain threshold or minimum requirement is met.
+In realworld examples combination of optimizing and satisficing metrics is used . for e.g : For any classifier algorithms its optimizing metrics may be F1 score or accuracy and its satisficing metrics may be runtime.